 Studies the works of the late middle ages in England.
-Examines such issues as courtly love, the practice of allegory, the role of dream visions in literature, and the relation of medieval religious-social order and literature.
+It will include such issues as courtly love, the practice of allegory, the role of dream visions in literature, and the relation of medieval religious-social order and literature.
 Includes such writers as Chaucer, Malory, the Pearl Poet.
 The course may at times also include selections from Old English texts, notably Beowulf or Dream of the Rood and from later Arthurian legends.
-Prerequisite: ENGL 250 or department approval